swiss-ai/mmore/docs/source/core_features/llm_as_a_judge.md

 ## Overview

 With a `judge:` block in your RAG config, MMORE checks whether retrieved chunks are good enough before generation.
-If not, it can search again, ask follow-up questions, or pull web context—then merge everything into one deduplicated list.
+If not, it can search again, ask follow-up questions, or pull web context and then merge everything into one deduplicated list.

 ## TL;DR